Age of a Participant

 Determining Budgetary Units for who in a household would be considered a mandatory, optional, or nonparticipant.

-●A participant who is age 60 or older or has a disability receives special consideration when budgeting and determining eligibility, including all of the following:
+●A participant who is over the age of 59 receives special consideration when budgeting and determining eligibility, including all of the following:

 A special resource limit